SPHEREx/Public-products/README.md

 Pixels are squared with width of 6.2 arcsec.
 The sensitivities above assume the full 2 year nominal mission.
 More detailed about the mission and its design can be found on the SPHEREx mission website [https://spherex.caltech.edu].

 Please contact Olivier (olivier.dore@caltech.edu) if you have any question.
+Please add "Courtesy NASA/JPL-Caltech" if you use the graphics in presentation.